 Molds are found in our natural environment and we should expect the levels and types of molds inside buildings to be relative to the molds on the exterior of the structure.
 An exterior baseline air sample is collected to determine the types and levels of molds common for the area and interior air samples are taken to determine indoor mold counts.
 Air testing is a helpful tool in determining mold counts in HVAC systems and duct work, which can be a perfect environment for indoor molds.

 Since all molds are not “airborne” (some molds spread through water and insects), there are several different tests to provide the best insight of the microbial growth within a structure.
-The Mold Pros takes four different kinds of samples to test for microbial growth: air, tape lift, swab, and bulk.
+The Mold Pros may take five different kinds of samples to test for microbial presence: air, tape lift, swab, DNA and bulk.
 Each sample type is appropriate for certain conditions and your technician will determine what is most appropriate during their inspection and testing process.
-As a general rule, it is recommended to air sample each level of the structure and one air sample per 1,250 sq. ft. of open living space.
+As a general rule, it is recommended to obtain air sample each level of open livable spacethe structure and one air sample per 1,250 sq. ft. of open living space.

 Mycotoxin Testing: Certain molds are known to produced toxins (known as mycotoxins).
 Penicillium, Aspergillus, Stachybotrys, Chaetomium and Fusarium are just a few molds which are linked to mycotoxins.
-The Mold Pros performs mycotoxin testing which can determine if there are harmful toxins within your home or business.
+The Mold Pros may perform mycotoxin testing which may determine if there are harmful mycotoxins within your home or business.

-The Mold Pros uses one of the premier laboratory services in the nation.
-Using a nationally accredited, third party lab is important as it provides an unbiased, professional result which clearly determines if there is a mold problem in your home or business.
+The Mold Pros uses some of the top laboratories in the nation.
+Using a nationally accredited, third party lab is important as it provides an unbiased, professional result which reflects a mold elevation in your home or business.
 Results are provided in an easy to read report that provides information as to types and quantities of mold present in each sample.
-A Mold Pros technician will review the report with you, answer questions and make recommendations for your property.
+A Mold Pros technician is able to review the report with you, answer questions and make recommendations for your property.

 All buildings have mold because mold is everywhere.
-When mold levels increase higher than they should be — higher than the outside environment — it is time for you to be concerned.
+When interior mold levels are higher than exterior levels, it may be time for you to be concerned.
 You may start seeing mold growing on the walls, material in the home, such as carpets, furniture and clothing and in dark, damp spots.
 More commonly, you may not see the mold at all.
 It could be in the HVAC duct work or in other hard-to-see locations.
 You may also have increasing respiratory problems, increasing allergy flare ups and may also notice musty or mildew odors.

-Once the technician takes the samples, they are forwarded to an independent lab for analysis.
-It is this information, combined with special bio-remediation training that the technicians use to determine how to best get rid of the mold in your home.
+Once a technician takes the samples, they should be forwarded to an independent lab for analysis.
+It is this information, combined with special bio-remediation training which can be used to determine how to best treat the mold in your home or office.